Last Revised: October 04, 2024

 9. How should I notify EHRS that my lab is closing or relocating?

-EHRS has a webform that must be submitted when a lab is preparing to close.
-It may be submitted by anyone with information about an upcoming lab move or closure.
-It should be submitted as soon as possible so that we can help lab occupants to responsibly shutdown operations and prepare to vacate.
+Submit the Notification of Lab Move or Closure webform when your lab is preparing to move or close.
+We encourage you to submit the webform as soon as possible so that we can help your lab responsibly shutdown operations and prepare to vacate.
 Refer to these Lab Close-Out Procedures for tasks that are required before the lab is vacated.

 10. How do I safely remove a stubborn gas-cylinder valve cover?